 One of the possibilities with air capture tech is the ability to engineer carbon dioxide emissions into carbonate bricks.
 This fact is emphasized through the usage of Lego bricks in the exhibit.

 An accompanying book served the purpose of providing the audience with more information and scientific research about the issue.

 Carbon dioxide molecule magnets were constructed out of Legos for the audience to take home.
-Using Lego pieces to make this item further reinforces the idea of carbonate bricks.
+Using Lego pieces to make this item further reinforced the idea of carbonate bricks.

-If you'd like to learn more please visit The Center for Negative Carbon Emissions' website for info on air capture technology.
+If you'd like to learn more - visit The Center for Negative Carbon Emissions' website for info on the benefits of direct air capture technology.